Humboldt State Lumberjacks football: Bud Van Deren era

-Phil Sarboe resigned in January 1965, and Bud Van Deren was named his successor shortly thereafter.
+Sarboe resigned in January 1965, and Bud Van Deren was named his successor shortly thereafter.
 The highlight of Van Deren's 20 year tenure was the 1968 season.
-The Lumberjacks finished the 1968 season ranked #16 in the AP poll and #10 in the UPI poll.
+The Lumberjacks finished the 1968 season ranked No. 16 in the AP small college poll and No. 10 in the UPI small college poll.
 The small colleges held regional finals in 1968, and Humboldt State played Fresno State in the Camellia Bowl.
 Defeating the Bulldogs, the Lumberjacks captured the NCAA Western Region title.